LKemper03/LKemper03.github.io/_projects/baja24-25/index.md

 ---
 ## Components in Chassis
 {% include image-gallery.html images="Baja Ergo Assembly iso.png" height="400" %}
+Body panels and hood designed using surface modeling.
+Exhaust on the side of the hood is cosmetic, to match the theme of the 2024-25 car (P-40 Warhawk).

 ## ANSYS Seat Analysis
 ### Technical Inspection Load